How much cover do you need?

 How much Income Protection do I need?

-This is based on a percentage of what you earn, so it’s as simple as letting us know your income and we can adjust your insurance cover and premiums to match.
+This is based on a percentage of what you earn, so it’s as simple as letting us know your income and we can work with you to adjust your insurance cover and premiums to match.

 How much Death and TPD cover do I need?